phillipjoolee-cell/data-analytics-portfolio/beats-by-dre-externship/amazon_reviews_pipepline/data/interim/README.md

 - Beats_Scraped_Data_Pandas_EDA.xlsx – exploratory analysis results from pandas (summaries, distributions).
 - Beats_Scraped_Data_sentiment.xlsx – reviews labeled with sentiment scores and summaries of polarity.

-# How it connects
+# Connection
-These files sit in the middle — they show my cleaning and prep work before pushing the data into final processed outputs.
+These files sit in the middle; they show my cleaning and prep work before pushing the data into final processed outputs.